 Leaders in Training (LIT) Program

 Camp Kadesh believes in developing leaders.
-This program is the first step in becoming a staff member at Camp Kadesh.
+This program is the first step in becoming a staff member at Camp Kadesh and we believe our staff are some of the best leaders.
 Upon successfully completing the LIT program, students will have the experience to become eligible to apply as a Junior staff member.
 This program is more than simply training future staff it is teaching young leaders to be world changers beyond the camp context.
 It is a formative program that shows them how to serve their community and step out in confidence in that they believe and what they can do.

 Term 1 – July 8th - July 27th